ginkgostreet/ginkgo-docs-grav/pages/02.manifest/02.features/02.information-architecture/01.discussion/00.initial-brainstorm/docs.md

 Brainstorms, disussions, wacky ideas, tentative decisions, questions, potential solutions to be tested and/or fleshed out, etc.

-### Discovery
+### Resolution

-Technical discovery, requirements, estabishment of default behavior, etc. Items should only be placed in Discovery when they are verified and accepted. **Example:** [Establishing Default Behavior](https://rtfm.ginkgo.st/~ca/architecture/organizational-membership-reminders/technical-discovery#establishing-default-behavior)
+Technical discovery, requirements, establishment of default behavior, etc. Items should only be placed in Resolution when they are verified and accepted. **Example:** [Establishing Default Behavior](https://rtfm.ginkgo.st/~ca/architecture/organizational-membership-reminders/technical-discovery#establishing-default-behavior)

 ### Solution